TJuTZu/onefilesignage/README.md

 designed to be used as low cost raspberry pi signage for home and public services

-shows image slideshow of jpeg files from web server folder(s) By default from same folder index.php is installed.
+shows image slideshow of jpeg files from web server folder(s) By default from subfolder 'All' below folder where index.php is installed.

 Image show time is set as milliseconds - default 20000 - 20 seconds